lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

    <a href="../../../../../lammpstutorials-inputs/level3/reactive-silicon-dioxide/RelaxSilica/reaxCHOFe.ff" target="_blank">reaxCHOFe.ff</a>

-..  container:: justify

 Then, let us add some commands to the *input.lammps* file to measure the evolution of the charges during the simulation:

 ..  code-block:: lammps